to do then now would be retro, to do then then was very nowtro

 2009–

 Used it for a bit.
 I thought it was a breath of fresh air compared to TI-BASIC, mostly because I was actually coding at my computer rather than busily tapping away on my calculator.
-However, I never liked its reliance on indentation.
+First-class functions make it really great for reusing code.

 2009–